sendwithus/competencies/competencies/jupyter.md

 - You know how to set up extensions and use them in your Jupyter environment.

-- You know how to activate X11 on Jupyter environment.
+- You know how to activate X11 on your Jupyter environment.

 - You know how to share your code in Jupyter with other colleagues.